upjs/facile-validator/README.md

 _Only 1000 is accepted._

-If used without `number` rule, the field under validation is considered as a string and then the field under validation must be a string with the exact length of the given number:
+If used without `number` rule, the field under validation is considered as a string and then the field under validation must be a string with the exact length of the given argument:

 ```html
 <input data-rules="size:5" />